ga-dc/wdi17/dir.md

 ### Statement of Interest

 A statement of interest indicates why a candidate wants to be a DIR for WDI19.
-This need not be longer than a paragraph and should be sent to Lauren via Slack before the stated deadline above.
+This need not be longer than a paragraph and should be sent to Lauren ( @lauren ) via Slack before the stated deadline above.

 ### Technical Challenge

 Once your statement of interest is received, Lauren will send out the technical challenge.
-The technical challenge is conduct online through our GA credential platform and is time-blocked for a maximum of 4 hours **(Note,this must be completed in one sitting)**
+The technical challenge is conducted online through our GA credential platform and is time-blocked for a maximum of 4 hours **(Note,this must be completed in one sitting)**

 ### Sample Teach